jbreckmckye/jbreckmckye.github.io/source/_posts/The-PSOne-Crash-Bandicoot-games-are-beautiful-in-4K.md

 ## Crash Bandicoot 3

-As you may remember, the story of Crash 3 is that Dr Neo Cortex and chums use time-travel to try and collect the crystals before the good folks were born.
-On the way, they find the time to install themselves as rulers of each time period, such as Kings of the Medieval age or Emperors of Rome.
+As you may remember, the story of Crash 3 is that Dr Neo Cortex and fellow evil-doers use time-travel to try and collect the crystals before the good guys were born.
+On the way, they install themselves as iron-fisted rulers of each time period, becoming Kings of the Medieval age or Emperors of Rome.
 I guess you've got to have a hobby.

 <a href="https://i.imgur.com/XTKo5Un.png"><img src="https://i.imgur.com/XTKo5Unh.png"/></a>